Becoming a Chartered Fellow

 It is required that you possess at least 5 years of experience leading an organisation, people and contributing to the industry, communities or society.
 Candidates must also have responsibilities that extend to working with sector stakeholders.
 This work must demonstrate a contribution to the wider industry or the general public and could be through industry-specific charities such as the Construction Youth Trust or the CIOB or other stakeholders such as schools, universities, communities and community groups or government agencies.

-Fellowship is independently benchmarked at Level 7 which is comparable to a British Master’s Degree.
+Fellowship is independently benchmarked and is comparable to a British Master’s Degree.
 This work has been carried out by the expert qualifications agency, UK ENIC which provides information on qualifications to governments and government authorities and education establishments across the world.

 The Application Process